Learn jQuery from Scratch: Fundamentals, Syntax, and Core Concepts

 jQuery Syntax Basics

-At its core, jQuery follows a simple and memorable pattern:
+At the heart of jQuery is a simple and memorable syntax pattern:

 DOM Manipulation with jQuery